vox-celeste/durandal/src/content/blog/rosmei/index.md

 I don't regret placing the orders; they satisfied my intellectual curiosity, and I enjoy getting to read licensed cnovels.

-I'll be very curious to see where the English-language BL and CL cnovel cottage industry goes in the years to come.
+I'll be very curious to see where the English-language BL and GL cnovel cottage industry goes in the years to come.
 I really value the opportunity to see what publishers other than Seven Seas do with their titles, especially as there are lots of danmei and baihe works out there that don't really fit the Seven Seas mould but that deserve a wider audience (pouring one out for _The Imperial Uncle_, now out of print in English and god knows if that will change any time soon!)
 That said, there's a lot to critique about Rosmei's business model as well as the quality of their output.
 Many others have written on this, so I'll leave it at that for now.

 Recommendations of specific works will vary, and I hope to share more detailed reviews in future.